Erudus/erudus-icons/README.md

 ## License

-The icons and fonts are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+The icons and fonts are licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 The CSS, SASS and HTML is licensed under the MIT License: https://opensource.org/licenses/mit-license.html